tanvir-ahmed-m4/com0com/ReadMe.txt

    of the com0com.inf file, while the driver details page shows a version of com0com.sys file.
 The version of com0com.sys file is the version that you are running.

+Q. I'm able to use some application to talk to some hardware using com2tcp when both the com2tcp 'server' and 'client' are running on the same computer.
+   When I try to move the client to a remote computer the application gives me a timeout message and has no settings to increase the timeout.
+How to fix the problem?
+A. Try to ajust AddRTTO and AddRITO params for application's COM port:

+   1. Launch the Setup Command Prompt shortcut.
+   2. Enter the change command, for example:

+      command> change CNCA0 AddRTTO=100,AddRITO=100

+Q. I would like to be able to add, remove and rename virtual comm ports from my own custom application.
+Is there an API that I can use or some command line utility that will do the job?
+A. The setupc.exe is a command line utility that will do the job.
+To get more info enter:

+      setupc help

+   BTW: The setupg.exe is a GUI wrapper for setupc.exe.